danvega/awesome-spring-ai/README.md

 - [Dan's Spring AI Workshop](https://github.com/danvega/spring-ai-workshop)
 - [Spring AI Powered Local CLI Chat Bot](https://github.com/JM-Lab/spring-ai-local-cli-chatbot) - Experience a fully local, Spring AI-powered CLI chatbot that runs entirely on your machine with no external services required.
 - [Spring AI with QianFan](https://gitee.com/dino9527/spring-ai-examples.git) - Spring AI supports the various AI language models from QianFan.
 You can interact with QianFan language models and create a multilingual conversational assistant based on QianFan models.
+- - [Hello Flash: OpenAI-Compatible Gemini API](https://github.com/your-repo/hello-flash) - Showcases how to host Google’s Gemini models while maintaining full compatibility with OpenAI’s API.
+This project enables Java developers to switch from OpenAI to Gemini models seamlessly, using the same client libraries and API calls, requiring only an API key.

 ### Demos